-Jokes with puns are popular in English.
+Jokes with puns are popular and sometimes they are the best jokes in English.
 So here you can see the word sounds the same as if you were to reply with “sh*t zoo”.

 It says it all, right?
 This joke is often pulled if someone is being immature.

 If you are stuck for cracking a joke then someone might say this!
 It is an idiom meaning you cannot speak, so the cat is holding your tongue.